abs-hub/final-project-abs-hub/README.md

 * User can create task, edit his own task, add comments on any task, closed his own task, assign task to other user.
 * User can view his own task metrics - Task count by status.
 * User can search for any task by title, description and status.
+* Super user can delete, edit any task.
+They can also delete any comment.

 ### Prerequisites